mariadiosdado/deep-learning-challenge/README.md

   2. Move them into your Deep Learning Challenge directory in your local repository.

   3. Push the added files to GitHub.

+## Credits
+- In class activities
+- GeeksForGeeks